CappeDiem/Discord.js-bot-template/README.md

 Install Node.js

 ```
-Install Node.js and create a folder on your computer
+Install Node.js
+goto downloads
+you can choose the lts or the current version of node.js depending on what you want
+then download the installer according to your operating system
 ```
 [Node.js](https://nodejs.org/en/)